codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 ## 3 - Retrieving data.

-Moving forward with the changes, it's time to implement the retrival of the data from Dynamo.
-In the first test a query was implemented but to get all the data from the table a `scan` operation will be needed.
+Moving forward with the changes, it's time to implement the retrieval of the data from Dynamo.
+In the first test, a query was implemented but to get all the data from the table a `scan` operation will be needed.

 ### 3.0 To Query or to Scan?

 - Query: A query searches the table based in the Primary Key, a sort key can be used to refine the results, and the results are always sorted by the sort key.
-All queries are eventually consistent, and always scanned forward.
+All queries are eventually consistent(unless said otherwise) and always scanned forward.

 - Scan: Examines every item in the table and return all data attributes.
 It's possible to use `ProjectionExpression` parameter to refine the scan.
 Since Scan dumps the entire table, then filter out the results, the operation will get slower if the table grows.